nsivakanthan/SALSA/docs/index.md

 ![SALSA Pipeline](Images/Methodology.png)

+The SALSA pipeline starts with extracting shapes of the spine from medical images (MRI or CT scans).
+We use the Spinal Cord Toolbox (SCT) Totalspineseg to segment the spine into its components and then use the Marching Cubes algorithm to obtain the surface of shapes from segmented labels.
+Once we have these shapes across our entire dataset, we can apply a series of shape analysis tools.
+With the end goal of creating statistical shape models of the lumbar spine, registration of shapes across our sample is key.
+We use Elastic registration which we show, in the paper, outperforms other methods.
+With shapes registered, we can perform statistical analysis: obtaining means, conducting PCA to analyze principal modes of deformations, and finally use this information to classify degenerative spinal conditions.
+In the paper, we compare our results to recent works which primarily use deep neural networks.
+Despite using a less complex model for classification, we achieve comparable results with the advantage of our interpretability and visualizes.
+The following visuals emphasis the advantages that come from using a statistical shape model to understand the morphology of the lumbar spine.

 ## Elastic Registration of Shapes

 ![Torus](Images/torus_param.png)

 Using the Elastic registration framework, we register the shapes of lumbar vertebrae and discs across our sample data.
-The novelty of this work is applying the Elastic registration with SRNF to toroidal objects (the vertebrae).
+The novelty of this work comes from applying Elastic registration with SRNF to toroidal objects (the vertebrae).

 Here are a few examples of geodesics, the shortest path between two shapes in terms of SRNF distance.
 For more details, please see the paper.